-Burgess Park (Peckham Rye to Elephant and Castle) walk
+Burgess Park (Peckham Rye to Elephant and Castle) Short Walk

 The Grand Surrey Canal and a succession of parks and open spaces in gritty inner southeast London